 Description: This module outlines activities for the Project Identification Phase and discusses steps for conducting climate risk screening.
 It will outline how to assess the impact of climate risks and scenarios on the VfM proposition.
 It also introduces the cross-cutting topics of NBS, stakeholder engagement and gender and it outlines how considerations of these topics should be included at this early stage of project development.
 Crucially, this module will not delve into detailed project structuring.
-While structuring is vital for project success, it is very complex and challenging to isolate the climate component within the structuring, as it is inherently intertwined with numerous other project considerations.
-Furthermore, project structuring practices vary significantly across countries and legal jurisdictions, making it impractical to address them comprehensively in a generalized framework for climate resilient infrastructure.
+While structuring is vital for project success, it is very complex and challenging to isolate the climate component within the structuring practices vary significantly across countries and legal jurisdictions, making it impractical to address them comprehensively in a generalized framework for climate resilient infrastructure.